Bruiser (bull): 2017 Season

 Three weeks later, at a PRCA rodeo in Caldwell, Idaho, Cole Melancon rode Bruiser for 90 points, and Bruiser scored 46 bull points.
 Page felt he was bucking well out of the right considering this was his first time out of that side.
 Page had planned to leave Bruiser as a left-hand delivery for his match up with Cody Teel in the 15/15 Bucking Battle.
 Teel met up with Bruiser before in his BFTS debut at Iron Cowboy in February and was bucked off in 2.69 seconds.
 The PBR event in Thackerville, Oklahoma, was the first event for Bruiser since he was ridden by Mauney for 94.25 points in Billings, Montana.
 Bruiser's weight had fluctuated in a typical manner for having come from some time on the cows for breeding.

 For 2017, the world champion bull title was based on the top eight outs during the BFTS season events plus two outs at the PBR World Finals.
 The bull with the highest aggregate score of those 10 outs earns the title and a $100,000 bonus.
 The bull that has the best regular season standing earns $25,000, and second place takes $10,000.
 As far as Bruiser's eight highest scores needed for the finals, a score of 45.5 points or higher would have allowed him to drop his lowest score (45.25 points).
 He only made 45.25 in Thackerville, though.
 However, Page had not been that concerned about the standings.
 He knew this race came down to the final two outs at the World Finals.
-Page said the finals will come down to a close race between his bull Bruiser and Pearl Harbor.
+Page said the finals would come down to a close race between his bull Bruiser and Pearl Harbor.
 On Saturday, September 2, in Thackerville, Oklahoma, at the PBR Winstar World Casino and Resort Invitational, in the 15/15 Bucking Battle, Bruiser was matched up with Cody Teel for the second time.
 Bruiser bucked off the PBR rookie in 1.90 seconds to earn a bull score of 45.25 points.

 On Saturday night, September 9, in Springfield, Missouri, at the BFTS 15/15 Bucking Battle presented by Bass Pro Shops in the JQH Arena, Bruiser was matched up with Jess Lockwood.
 This was their second outing together.
 It took Bruiser 6.06 seconds to buck Lockwood off, but it was an exceptional out for the bull, as he scored a very high 47.25.
 This score earned him the YETI "Built for the Wild" Bull of the Event.
 Bruiser was named the top bull for the sixth time this season.
 Bruiser bucked so hard he accidentally threw Lockwood such that his head hit the bull's back on the dismount, nearly breaking Lockwood's back and rendering him unconscious.